P1llus/backstage-plugins/plugins/elastic-backend/README.md

 # Elastic Backstage Plugin (Backend)

-Welcome to the [Elastic](https://www.elastic.co/) backend plugin for Backstage.
+Welcome to the Unofficial [Elastic](https://www.elastic.co/) backend plugin for Backstage.

+This plugin is **NOT** covered by any Elastic support contracts or SLA's

 The scope of this plugin is currently to provide a backend proxy layer for the frontend plugin to communicate with.